 While not all KIPP schools are within regional organizations, KIPP is focusing expansion within the existing regional organizations by adding new middle schools along with Pre-K, elementary and high schools.

 In 2000, Doris and Don Fisher, in partnership with Mike Feinberg and Dave Levin, created the KIPP Foundation to grow the KIPP network by recruiting and training outstanding school leaders to open and operate KIPP schools.
-Since 1994, KIPP has grown from two teachers in a single classroom to more than 2,800 teachers serving more than 41,000 students in 125 schools across the country.
+Since 1994, KIPP has grown from two teachers in a single classroom to more than 3,000 teachers serving 50,000 students in 141 schools across the country.
 The KIPP Foundation, through its KIPP School Leadership Programs (KSLP), has trained more than 250 KIPP school leaders to open and/or operate locally-managed and locally-governed KIPP schools.
 Over time, KSLP has evolved to offer additional leadership development programs for those transitioning into other leadership roles within their school or region, such as grade-level chair, dean, assistant principal, successor school leader, chief academic officer, and executive director.

 In addition to offering robust professional development for leaders, the KIPP Foundation is responsible for defining and evaluating school and regional performance, assessing the readiness of KIPP regions to expand, and facilitating the exchange of data and effective practices across the KIPP network.